-A major exhibition featuring Ramberg and various contemporary and new artists exploring the themes of gender and identity.
+A major exhibition featuring the work of Christina Ramberg and her contemporaries, exploring the themes of gender and identity.

 Bringing together works by Christina Ramberg (1946–1995), her contemporaries and younger artists including Allen Jones, Senga Nengudi, Frieda Toranzo Jaeger, Charlotte Posenenske and Gaylen Gerber, this exhibition explores the urgency with which her work speaks to contemporary debate around gender and identity.